sedashgh/Azure.Communication.Services.EventHandler/README.md

 foreach(var cloudEvent in cloudEvents)
 {
-    // conditional logic for every possible event type if (cloudEvent.Type == "Microsoft.Communication.CallConnectionStateChanged")
+    // conditional logic for every possible event type if (cloudEvent.Type == "Microsoft.Communication.CallConnected")
     {
-        CallConnectionStateChanged @event = JsonSerializer.Deserialize<CallConnectionStateChanged>(cloudEvent.Data);
+        var @event = JsonSerializer.Deserialize<CallConnected>(cloudEvent.Data);
         // now you can invoke your action based on this event
     }
 }
 ```

-Unfortunately this conditional logic handling needs to be done by every customer for every possible event type which turns the focus of the developer away from their business problem and concerns them with the non-functional challenges.
+This conditional logic handling needs to be done by every customer for every possible event type which turns the focus of the developer away from their business problem and concerns them with the non-functional challenges.

 ## CallingServer and/or JobRouter Configuration